 Love – Transportation

-Whether by bus, boat, train, taxi or limo – there’s always a transportation to use.
+Whether by bus, boat, train, taxi or limo – there’s always a transportation option available.
 Our hotel provided a shuttle to nearby malls and attractions.
 We also took Big Bug Tours all over the city.
 There were a few times we took boats to our destination, the old traditional Abra ride across Old Dubai Creek was my absolute favorite!

 Hate – Haze/Smog